Supplementum Epigraphicum Graecum: History

 SEG was founded in 1923 by the Dutch scholar J. J. E. Hondius in Leiden, Netherlands.
 Hondius' aim was for all Greek inscriptions to be collected in one publication, simplifying scholarly referencing.
-Hondius published volumes I through XI, between 1922 and 1940.
-After a hiatus, from 1940 to 1955, A. G. Woodhead took over as editor and published volumes XII through XXV, between 1951 and 1971.
-Another hiatus occurred, until 1976 when the publication was revived by Henk W. Pleket and Ronald S. Stroud, who modernized SEG and created the publication that still persists today.
+Hondius published volumes I through XI between 1922 and 1940.
+After a hiatus, from 1940 to 1955, A. G. Woodhead took over as editor.
+He published volumes XII through XXV between 1951 and 1971.
+After that, there was another hiatus until the publication was revived by Henk W. Pleket and Ronald S. Stroud in 1976, who modernized SEG and transformed it into the publication that still persists today.

 The current editors of SEG are: Angelos Chaniotis, Thomas Corsten, Nikolaos Papazarkadas, and Eftychia Stavrianopoulou.
 These editors are advised by 3 associate editors, 3 assistant editors and 10 advisory editors.
 In 2009, Brill launched the Supplementum Epigraphicum Graecum Online (SEG Online), which allows online access to the texts of SEG to Brill subscribers.
-As of 1 December 2018, 64 volumes have been published.
+As of 19 May 2023, 66 volumes have been published.